How does Safe Streets work?

 Safe Streets participants must have at least four of the following risk factors, but will also be evaluated on a case-by-case basis:

-- Gang/crew involvement; participant is thought to be a member of a gang or crew known to be actively involved with violence
+- Gang/crew involvement; the participant is thought to be a member of a gang or crew known to be actively involved with violence

 - Prior criminal history; including crimes against persons, pending or prior arrests for weapons offenses